Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Numerical optimization

 In this work, we focus on the probability to reach a MIS solution at the end of the adiabatic evolution, which we denote by $\PMIS$ and use as the score function to be optimized for some parametrization $\Theta$ of the schedules:

-where $\ket{\psi(\Theta,\tf)}$ is the final quantum state and $\ket{\text{MIS}_i}$ is the basis vector that corresponds to the $i$-th solution of the MIS problem.
-Note that most studies consider the \textit{approximation ratio} instead (normalized mean energy of the final state), but in our opinion only the lowest energy level and not the full energy spectrum has a practical utility because of the very definition of the hardness parameter in Eq.~(\ref{eq:intro_hp}).
+where $\ket{\psi(\Theta,\tf)}$ is the final quantum state and $\ket{\text{MIS}_i}$ is the basis vector that corresponds to the $i$th solution of the MIS problem.
+Note that most studies consider the \textit{approximation ratio} instead (normalized mean energy of the final state), but in our opinion only the lowest energy level and not the full energy spectrum has practical utility because of the very definition of the hardness parameter.

-Following the ``best practices'' listed in \cite{Wurtz2023}, we consider protocols for which the Rabi amplitude $\Omega(t)$ reaches $\Wmax$ during the evolution, so that the associated dynamic blockade radius becomes $\Rb = (C_6/\Wmax)^{1/6} \approx 8.4$.
+Following the ``best practices'' listed in Ref.~\cite{Wurtz2023}, we consider protocols for which the Rabi amplitude $\Omega(t)$ reaches $\Wmax$ during the evolution, so that the associated dynamic blockade radius $\Rb$ becomes $(C_6/\Wmax)^{1/6} \approx 8.4$.
 In order to generate a unit disk graph on the nearest and next-nearest neighbors of a square lattice, this radius should satisfy $\sqrt{2} a < \Rb < 2 a$, and consequently $4.2 < a < 5.9$.
-We set $a = 5$, which is close to the geometric mean of the bounds and which yields good results in preliminary calculations.
-We consider a fixed evolution time $\tf = 1$ so that $\PMIS$ varies as much as possible depending on the various protocols; much smaller or larger times lead to either extremely bad or extremely good results independently of the precise shape of the schedules.
+We set $a = 5$, which is close to the geometric mean of these bounds and which yields good results in preliminary calculations.
+We consider a fixed evolution time $\tf = 1$ so that $\PMIS$ varies as much as possible depending on the various protocols; much shorter or longer times lead to either extremely bad or extremely good results independently of the precise shape of the schedules.

 In the following sections, we optimize and compare two paradigmatic protocols based on either piecewise linear or counterdiabatic schedules.